Trousez/4-BIT-ALU/docs/Twos_Complement_Generator.md

       ![ALU](../images/ALU.png)

 - Stress testing the ALU with the calulation 0 - 1 = 15 shows that the ALU circuit draws roughly 100mA.
-- With the bus and Tri state buffer it is 130 mA.
+- With the Bus and Tri state buffer it is 130 mA.
 ---

  Log: Subtract Signal Weakened (9 Dec)